 Despite my best intentions, I make mistakes.
 In most cases the mistakes are minor, like forgetting to remind my kids to brush their teeth before bed.
 But other times, the mistakes can be serious, like leaving my five-year-old son stranded at a bus stop in Rome, and having him experience getting lost.

 This happened during the end of a busy day of sight-seeing in Rome.
-We were waiting at a crowded bus stop near Trevi Fountain.
-Both my husband and I were keen to return to our Airbnb and rest for the night.
+Waiting at a crowded bus stop near Trevi Fountain, my husband and I were keen to return to our Airbnb and rest for the night.
 When the bus arrived, we all hurried onboard, following the flow of passengers onto the bus.
 The doors closed, and off we went.

 Once onboard, I looked around to make sure my kids were close to us.
 I was holding my daughter’s hand, but I didn’t see my son.